The Best Airline Credit Cards in Canada for 2023

 - Porter – Operating out of Toronto’s Billy Bishop City Airport, Porter services eastern Canada and the northeastern United States.
 They currently only use Bombardier Q400 turboprop planes, which have a shorter range than jets.

-Although not nearly as cheap compared to airlines in Asia and Europe, Canada does have a few ultra-low cost airlines in Canada.
+Although not nearly as cheap compared to airlines in Asia and Europe, Canada does have a few cheap airlines.

-- Flair – Based in Edmonton, Flair has already seen its fleet grow to more than 20 planes with service to more than 35 destinations.
+- Flair – Based in Edmonton, Flair has already seen its fleet grow to more than 20 planes with service to more than 35 destinations across North America (including Mexico).

-- Lynx – Rebranded from Enerjet, Lynx has a small fleet that services Canada and a few destinations in the United States.
+- Lynx – Rebranded from Enerjet, Lynx has a small fleet that services Canada and a handful of destinations in the United States.

-- Canada Jetlines – With just two aircraft and two routes, Canada Jetlines is the newest ultra low-cost airline in Canada
+- Canada Jetlines – With just two aircraft and two routes, Canada Jetlines is the newest ultra low-cost airline in Canada.
+At this time there are only 5 destinations (Cancun, Toronto, Las Vegas, Orlando, and Montego Bay, Jamaica) but it’s expected that this budget airline will grow.

 Sites such as skyscanner and kayak often offer flights from multiple airlines for the same trip.
 It could be Westjet from Calgary to Vancouver (connecting flight), and then Hong Kong airlines from Vancouver to Hong Kong.
 In such instances, if there is a delay from Calgary to Vancouver, causing you to miss your flight to Hong Kong, does that mean you’re out of luck since you bought the ticket from two different airlines?
 And you’d have to pay for another ticket to Hong Kong?
 Correct me if I’m wrong, but my understanding is that had you bought both tickets from the same airline, they would just put you on the next flight to Hong Kong without any charges.